-According to section 9 (SEC.
-9. 1798.140) of the bill, “businesses” that collect “consumer” data are subject to comply with the CCPA.
+According to section 9 (Sec.
+9. 1798.140) of the bill, “businesses” that collect “consumer” data are subject to CCPA compliance.
 But how does the law define “business” and “consumer”?

-Consumer — Under the CCPA, a “consumer” is defined as a California resident.
+Consumer — A “consumer” is a California resident.

-Business — The CCPA defines a “business” as a for-profit entity that collects “consumer” data and meets at least one of the following thresholds:
+Business — A “business” is a for-profit entity that collects “consumer” data and meets at least one of the following thresholds:

-- Annually buys, receives, sells or shares the personal information of 50,000 or more consumers, households, or devices for commercial purposes.
+- Annually buys, receives, sells, or shares the personal information of 50,000 or more consumers, households, or devices for commercial purposes.
 (This is changing to 100,000 or more consumers under the CPRA.)

 - Derives 50% or more of its annual revenue from selling consumer personal information.

 It’s important to note that the CCPA applies to all businesses and parties, as defined above, that collect data from California residents — regardless of the headquarters of the business itself.
 In addition, businesses that deal with the information of 4 million or more consumers have additional responsibilities under the law.